bildungsroman/github-battle/README.md

 - separation of concerns - mix JS and HTML as part of one app
 - react component: a collection of HTML, CSS, JS, and some internal data specific to that component
 - React components === Kolaches of the web.
 They have everything you need, wrapped in a delicious composable bundle
+- you should treat props to a component as immutable
 - instead of composing functions to get some value, compose functions to get some UI
 - pure function --> consistency and predictability
     - Pure functions always return the same result given the same arguments.